 With an average pass rate around 58 percent, it requires a high level of preparation if you hope to be successful when you take it.

 In addition to the exam, you need 6,000 hours of professional experience or 4,000 hours of apprenticeship experience in financial planning to become a CFP.
 This amounts to between two and three years of full-time work experience.

-Is This the Right Career Path for Me?
+Is Becoming a Financial Advisor the Right Career Path for Me?